VulcanJS/vulcan-docs/source/deployment.md

 title: Deployment Guide
 ---

+## Meteor Up

-The recommended way to deploy Nova is by using [Mup](https://github.com/kadirahq/meteor-up/), at least v1.0.3.
+This is the recommended way to deploy Nova is by using [Mup](https://github.com/kadirahq/meteor-up/), at least v1.0.3.

-## Configuration
+### Configuration

 You should have a Linux server online, for instance [a Digital Ocean droplet running with Ubuntu](https://www.digitalocean.com).

-Install globally the latest `kadirahq/meteor-up`.
+On your local development machine, install globally the latest `kadirahq/meteor-up`.

 ```
 npm install -g mup